education.vic.gov.au

 Victorian Government priorities and departmental policies

-Learning sequencesExternal Link in English and mathematics for Levels 5 to 8 include links to:
+Learning sequencesExternal Link in English and Mathematics for Levels 5 to 8 include links to:

-• Victorian Curriculum-aligned learning and teaching resources
+• Victorian Curriculum-aligned teaching and learning resources

-• differentiated and cross-curriculum-enriched content
+• differentiated and cross-curriculum enriched content

-• advice for planning, delivery, and assessment.
+• advice for planning, delivery and assessment.

 Physical and Sport Education resources include links to useful websites.